thiensean/DeepLearningCV/README.md

 It might be a good idea to replace the base layer with a pretrained model like mobilenetV3 or VGG16.

 By making use of a pretrained model, it could improve results and reduce overfitting.

+The image dataset could also be more zoomed out so that the model is able to see higher variations of the image compared to zoomed in images.

 ---